hadtheworld/Stickman-fight-C-based-game-/README.md

 # Stickman-fight-C-based-game-
 This project holds a simple game created by me in C++ language which only needs 2 extra header files of Graphics.h and windows.h to be created.
 Read the Read me file for in depth knowledge.

+**imp**

+The project has 3 main code files which hold the code of the whole game:
+- main.cpp // This is tne main file which will create and run the interface of the game
+- register.h // This is self declared header file whihc has functions for registering new users and storing teir data using file handling.
+Finally loging in the user after verification of user data by matching from the earlier saved data.
+Main.cpp file will call these function to handle authentication
+- GAMECODE.h // This header file has the main game related code which will create the wole interface handle the key strokes by the user.
+The main.cpp file will be calling game interface from this header file only

+**imp**

 Key Words:
 Tech – Technology
 PC – Personal Computer